lorrli274/next/courses/community/Mozilla/Express Web Framework/3- Using a Database -with mongoose/19-Searching for Records.md

 You can search for records using query methods, specifying the query conditions as a JSON document.
-The code fragment below shows how you might find all athletes in a database that play tennis, returning just the fields for athlete _name_ and _age_.
+The code fragment below shows how you might find all athletes in a database that play tennis, returning just the fields for athlete name and age.
 Here we just specify one matching field (sport) but you can add more criteria, specify regular expression criteria, or remove the conditions altogether to return all athletes.

 ```js
 var Athlete = mongoose.model('Athlete', yourSchema);